Nectura/AuthServer/README.md

 # AuthServer

-The AuthServer project is a demo created to demonstrate my skills as a software engineer.
+The AuthServer project is a demo created to demonstrate my skills as a software development engineer.

 The project is an authentication server that supports both Local Authentication and External Social Login Providers.